saoto28/pineapple60/how_to_make_ergonomic_trackpoint_keyboard.md

 Refer [QMK](https://docs.qmk.fm) Firmware.

 My QMK example [here](qmk_firmware).
+- 3 Layers: Base, FN, NUM
+- This arrangement is usable even if there is no top line key caps
+- The default keymap is for English keyboard.
+  The jis keymap is for Japanese keyboaard

 About Itsybitsy 32u4,
-- Double click for resetting
+- Double click the rset button for resetting